 In addition to counseling, there are various adjunct therapies that can help depression:

 Yoga has been shown to reduce symptoms of mental health disorders such as depression and anxiety.
 The positive mind-body practice combines stretching and strength-based exercises with relaxation and meditative techniques.
-This article from Time Magazine cites a study of 70 active duty troops who found that doing yoga reduced anxiety and improved sleep.
-The calming affect of yoga can reduce agitation and increase feelings of well-being.
+This article from Time Magazine cites a study published in The Journal of Alternative and Complementary Medicine; after just three months of yoga symptoms of depression were reduced by at least 50% for all participants.

 Taking an antidepressant could be a helpful addition to your treatment.
 It should be noted, however, that medication alone is not always the best option.
 Current research shows the most effective long-term treatment for depression is therapy, or a combination of medication and therapy.